inno-devops-labs/F23-core-course-labs/app_python/README.md

 ## Usage:
 You can view the current time in Moscow, Russia by visiting http://127.0.0.1:8000/.

+## Unit Tests

+The application uses FastAPI's built-in `TestClient` to ensure that endpoints function as expected.
+I've applied several best practices in my testing approach:

+- **Isolation**: Each test can run independently, ensuring no side effects.
+- **Coverage**: I aim for comprehensive coverage to ensure all functionalities are tested.
+- **Mocking**: external services are simulated using mocking for accurate testing.

+To run the tests, use the command: `pytest`

 ## Contact information:
 @purfreak in Telegram.